neos-20/.github/README.md

 ### [profile-forms-bot](https://github.com/neos-20/profile-forms-bot)
     - name tdb , can be called `Hi , I am`
-    - bot with  recieves user profile data and drop generate embeded in a pre decided channel
+    - bot which receives user profile data and generates embed in a pre decided channel

 ### [profile-forms-webview](https://github.com/neos-20/profile-forms-webview)
     - webview for **profile-forms-bot** to generate json